 Dark Skin Tone: Go for bright shades to create amazing highlights.
-Light brown, silver, blonde, platinum blonde can be your picks.
+Light brown, silver, blonde, and platinum blonde can be your picks.
 Avoid dark hues.

 Yellow Skin Tone: Prefer brown, brunette, blue, dark red, and olive.
-Stay away from orange shade, fiery red, and blonde highlights if you have yellowish skin tone.
+Stay away from orange shade, fiery red, and blonde highlights if you have a yellowish skin tone.
 These highlights will pale your facial complexion further.

 Red Skin Tone: Never go for dark red highlights as it will amplify your reddish skin tone even more.
 Instead, try purple, dark green, light brown, and dark blonde.

-b) Determine If You’ve Damaged Hair
+b) Determine If You’ve Damaged Your Hair

-Light colored highlights can make your damaged locks look even duller.
+Light-colored highlights can make your damaged locks look even duller.
 In such cases, go for auburn or other brown hues.

 c) Find Out Your Hair Texture